High Power Bulbs – More Power, More Light…Simple right?

 Another key point to mention here is the legality of a high power bulb.
 Quite simply they are not road legal and sold for off road use only.
 All higher wattage products like this will have it clearly marked on the packet as shown here:

 It’s also worth noting that the Ring Rally Sport bulbs used in this test, state not to use them with wiring & fuses rated fewer than 20 amps.
+Always make sure to check the ratings for high power bulbs before fitting.

 Lastly, higher power bulbs will, to a small degree, decrease your fuel economy.
 This is because your battery will drain quicker when they are on and therefore the alternator will have to work harder to keep it charged, in turn using more fuel to power this.